shadow-of-arman/UIRating/README.md

 ## License

-UIVideoPlayer is available under the MIT license, see the [LICENSE](https://github.com/shadow-of-arman/UIRating/blob/master/LICENSE) file for more information.
+UIRating is available under the MIT license, see the [LICENSE](https://github.com/shadow-of-arman/UIRating/blob/master/LICENSE) file for more information.